iXerxes/OSTWNoClip/README.md

 This script is designed to be a module and aims to be a lightweight package so that it can fit into any project with as few side affects and disruptions as possible.

 > If you're just wanting a way to view the map without including it in your project, the script can work fully standalone, so you're welcome to try it out that way too :)

 ___

+### Features
+- Allow/disallow specific players to use NoClip.
+- Show name tags of the positions of players using NoClip
+- Very easy to set/change the activation method.
+(Keybind)
+- Fly in the direction your're facing, and pass through walls into out-of-bounds areas.
+- As you'd expect, you go back to regular form once you exit NoClip, continuing from that position.
+- Seamlessly switch in and out of NoClip from your current position.
+- Allows you to change the global properties such as permissions, name-tag visibility, default speed, boost speed and camera smoothing.
+- **Easy to configure** - Everything is configurable using the Workshop settings menu.

+___